teelmo/2023-01-yo_tulokset/README.md

 ## How to update

-Update the code in four places.
+Update the code, update the data (need to convert semicolons to colons)

 ## Rights of usage